Epirasque/FTLshipGibGenerator/README.md

 # Known Issues

 - One known case of `tile cannot extend outside image` when generating
+- There seems to be still at least one layout re-usage issue (rebel elite destroyer) that screws up gib coordinates

 # What Is Planned For The Future?